A couple exploring a waterfall in southern Iceland.

 Day Day 2

-Reykjavík - Hella/Hvolsvöllur – Kirkjubæjarklaustur
+Reykjavík - Hella/Hvolsvöllur – Kirkjubæjarklaustur (270 km)

 seljalandsfoss, iceland

-After breakfast at your hotel, leave the capital city and travel south following road no 1 (riksveg 1).
-You will pass through the towns Hveragerdi, Selfoss and Hella.
-East of Hvolsvöllur you will reach the two waterfalls Seljandsfoss and Skógafoss, tow stops not to be missed.
+East of Hvolsvöllur you will reach the two waterfalls Seljalandsfoss and Skógafoss, two stops not to be missed.
 At Skógar you will also find a museum giving interesting insights into how Icelandic people lived in the past as well as in current times.
-You can also explore the glacial tongue Solheimajökull and the bird cliffs of Dyrhólaey, where many migrating sea birds nest, among the famous puffin during spring and summer.
+You can also explore the glacial tongue Solheimajökull and the bird cliffs of Dyrhólaey, where many migrating sea birds nest, among them the famous puffin during spring and summer.

 Overnight stay: in or near Kirkjubæjarklaustur.